Who should get tested?

 How do I get tested for COVID in Lincoln County?

-- Or reach out to your healthcare provider or primary care physician to see if and when they are testing for COVID.
+- Reach out to your healthcare provider or primary care physician to see if and when they are testing for COVID.

 For testing in North Lincoln County:

 - The Lincoln County Health Nurse is in Eureka on Tuesdays.
-Call 283-2447 to schedule.
+Call 283-2467 to schedule

 - For testing at Eureka Health, call 297-3145.